92181/hashdb/README.md

 # Tiny C Based HashDB
 A tiny database written in plain C, I decided to write this to understand the inner-workings of databases further and familiarize myself with different hashing algoritms such as SHA256 and xxHash.

+This hash based database is fully embeddable and ...
 WIP;

 # Usage